2010 Chile earthquake: Seismology and geology

 The earthquake took place along the boundary between the Nazca and South American tectonic plates at a location where they converge at a rate of 80 mm a year.
 This earthquake was characterized by a thrust-faulting focal mechanism, caused by the subduction of the Nazca plate beneath the South American Tectonic Plates.
 The end-regions of the rupture zone coincided with the Andean oroclines of Maipo (33° S) and Arauco (37° S).
 This has been interpreted as suggesting a link between upper plate (South American plate) structure and rupture length.

 Chile has been at a convergent plate boundary that generates megathrust earthquakes since the Paleozoic era (500 million years ago).
 In historical times the Chilean coast has suffered many megathrust earthquakes along this plate boundary, including the strongest earthquake ever measured, the 1960 Valdivia earthquake.
 More recently, the boundary ruptured during the 2007 Tocopilla earthquake in northern Chile.

 The segment of the fault zone which ruptured in this earthquake was estimated to be over 700 km long with a displacement of almost 10 meters, or 120 years of accumulated plate movement.
 It lay immediately north of the 1000 km segment which ruptured in the great earthquake of 1960.
 Preliminary measurements show that the entire South American plate moved abruptly westward during the quake.
 A research collaborative of Ohio State and other institutions have found, using GPS, that the earthquake shifted Santiago 28 cm to the west-southwest and moved Concepción at least 3 m to the west.
 The earthquake also shifted other parts of South America from the Falkland Islands to Fortaleza, Brazil.
 For example, it moved Argentina's capital of Buenos Aires about 2.5 cm to the west.
 Several cities south of Cobquecura were also raised by up to 3 meters.
 The maximum recorded peak ground acceleration was at Concepcion, with a value of 0.65 g (6.38 m/s^{2}).

-The locality of Tirúa south of Concepción recorded a 180 cm uplift relative to sea level as result of the earthquake.
+The locality of Tirúa south of Concepción recorded a 180 cm uplift relative to sea level as a result of the earthquake.
 This is the highest known uplift of the coast resulting from the earthquake.
 This uplift made a large islet emerge at the mouth of Lebu River.